RomainGiraud/gompt/README.md

 Generally, you do not change your configuration each seconds.

 A possible solution is to cache the parsing of configuration.
-But, for the moment, this is not the priority.
+For the moment, this is not the priority.

 **Why does not GradientBrush work with named color?**